shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Game, world and level loading with persistent player and UI
 - Reroute game over signal on player death
-- Game, world and level loading with persistent player and UI
 - Look at bbcode UI rich text component

+### Done
+- Implement pausing
 - Transition with 2 nodes swapping children amounts

-### Done
 - Componentise health and movement, remove Mob subclass
 - Put a signal for enter and exit in the State
 - Experimenting with a state machine design: